 - 1. The minimum lot size shall be 10,000 square feet for a single-family detached unit. - 2.
-The minimum front lot line length or the minimum lot width at the front lot line shall be 35 feet.

-- 3. The average minimum lot width shall be 50 feet. - 4.
+The minimum front lot line length or the minimum lot width at the front lot line shall be 35 feet. - 3.
+The average minimum lot width shall be 50 feet. - 4.
 Repealed by Ord.
 1622. - 5.
-Except as specified in CDC 25.070(C)(1) through (4) for the Willamette Historic District, the minimum yard dimensions or minimum building setback area from the lot line shall be: - For the front yard, 20 feet; except for steeply sloped lots where the provisions of CDC 41.010 shall apply. - For an interior side yard, seven and one-half feet. b. - For a side yard abutting a street, 15 feet. - For a rear yard, 20 feet. - 6.
+Except as specified in CDC 25.070(C)(1) through (4) for the Willamette Historic District, the minimum yard dimensions or minimum building setback area from the lot line shall be: - a.
+For the front yard, 20 feet; except for steeply sloped lots where the provisions of CDC 41.010 shall apply. - b.
+For an interior side yard, seven and one-half feet. - c.
+For a side yard abutting a street, 15 feet. - d.
+For a rear yard, 20 feet. - 6.
 The maximum building height shall be 35 feet, except for steeply sloped lots in which case the provisions of Chapter 41 CDC shall apply. - 7.
 The maximum lot coverage shall be 35 percent. - 8.
 The minimum width of an accessway to a lot which does not abut a street or a flag lot shall be 15 feet. - 9.
 The floor area ratio shall be 0.45.
 Type I and II lands shall not be counted toward lot area when determining allowable floor area ratio, except that a minimum floor area ratio of 0.30 shall be allowed regardless of the classification of lands within the property.
 That 30 percent shall be based upon the entire property including Type I and II lands.
-Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a nonconforming structures permit under Chapter 66 CDC. - 10.
-The sidewall provisions of Chapter 43 CDC shall apply.
+Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a non-conforming structures permit under Chapter 66 CDC.

+10. The sidewall provisions of Chapter 43 CDC shall apply.

-Applicant's Facts The sizes of the three lots proposed in the partition are 10,018 square feet, 13,063 square feet and 10,838 square feet.
-All three exceed the 10,000 square foot minimum.
-The front lot lines will be 59, 90 and 75 feet in width once the partition is recorded.
-All three exceed the 35 foot minimum.
-Minimum lot widths will be 59, 90 and 75 feet, therefore the average minimum lot widths will exceed the 50 foot minimum.
+Applicant's Facts and Findings: The sizes of the four lots proposed in the subdivision are 10,404 square feet, 12,342 square feet, 10,007 square feet and 10,000 square feet.
+All four meet or exceed the 10,000-square foot minimum.
+The front lot lines will be 75, 90, 66 and 74 feet in width once the subdivision is recorded.
+All four exceed the 35-foot minimum.
+Minimum lot widths will be 61, 85, 69 and 69 feet.
+Therefore all four average minimum lot widths will exceed the 50 foot minimum.
 Yard dimensions, building height, lot coverage, floor area ratios and sidewall provisions will all meet the requirements of this section and will be verified at time of building permit submittal.